ManpowerGroup (NYSE:MAN) Issues Q2 2022 Earnings Guidance

 ManpowerGroup (NYSE:MAN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.310-$2.390 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.050.
 The company issued revenue guidance of -.

-ManpowerGroup (NYSE:MAN – Get Rating) last issued its quarterly earnings data on Tuesday, February 1st.
-The business services provider reported $2.20 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.01 by $0.19.
-ManpowerGroup had a net margin of 1.85% and a return on equity of 16.39%.
-The business had revenue of $5.38 billion during the quarter, compared to analysts’ expectations of $5.35 billion.
-During the same period in the previous year, the company earned $1.48 earnings per share.
-ManpowerGroup’s revenue for the quarter was up 6.5% on a year-over-year basis.
-On average, research analysts expect that ManpowerGroup will post 8.79 EPS for the current fiscal year.
+ManpowerGroup (NYSE:MAN – Get Rating) last posted its earnings results on Tuesday, April 19th.
+The business services provider reported $1.88 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.59 by $0.29.
+ManpowerGroup had a net margin of 1.97% and a return on equity of 17.72%.
+The firm had revenue of $5.14 billion for the quarter, compared to analysts’ expectations of $5.08 billion.
+During the same quarter last year, the firm earned $1.11 EPS.
+The company’s quarterly revenue was up 4.4% compared to the same quarter last year.
+On average, equities analysts anticipate that ManpowerGroup will post 9.08 EPS for the current year.

-A number of institutional investors have recently made changes to their positions in MAN.
-Morgan Stanley increased its holdings in ManpowerGroup by 128.3% in the 2nd quarter.
-Morgan Stanley now owns 119,730 shares of the business services provider’s stock valued at $14,238,000 after buying an additional 67,281 shares during the period.
-LPL Financial LLC increased its holdings in ManpowerGroup by 114.6% in the 3rd quarter.
-LPL Financial LLC now owns 6,053 shares of the business services provider’s stock valued at $655,000 after buying an additional 3,232 shares during the period.
-Metropolitan Life Insurance Co NY increased its holdings in ManpowerGroup by 10.0% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 9,706 shares of the business services provider’s stock valued at $945,000 after buying an additional 883 shares during the period.
-Deutsche Bank AG increased its holdings in ManpowerGroup by 48.2% in the 4th quarter.
-Deutsche Bank AG now owns 258,649 shares of the business services provider’s stock valued at $25,176,000 after buying an additional 84,069 shares during the period.
-Finally, Allianz Asset Management GmbH increased its holdings in ManpowerGroup by 2.9% in the 4th quarter.
-Allianz Asset Management GmbH now owns 558,952 shares of the business services provider’s stock valued at $54,402,000 after buying an additional 15,895 shares during the period.
-94.57% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of MAN.
+LPL Financial LLC lifted its holdings in shares of ManpowerGroup by 114.6% in the 3rd quarter.
+LPL Financial LLC now owns 6,053 shares of the business services provider’s stock worth $655,000 after acquiring an additional 3,232 shares during the last quarter.
+Metropolitan Life Insurance Co NY lifted its holdings in shares of ManpowerGroup by 10.0% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 9,706 shares of the business services provider’s stock worth $945,000 after acquiring an additional 883 shares during the last quarter.
+Vident Investment Advisory LLC lifted its holdings in shares of ManpowerGroup by 4.2% in the 4th quarter.
+Vident Investment Advisory LLC now owns 19,104 shares of the business services provider’s stock worth $1,859,000 after acquiring an additional 778 shares during the last quarter.
+Morgan Stanley lifted its holdings in shares of ManpowerGroup by 128.3% in the 2nd quarter.
+Morgan Stanley now owns 119,730 shares of the business services provider’s stock worth $14,238,000 after acquiring an additional 67,281 shares during the last quarter.
+Finally, Deutsche Bank AG lifted its holdings in shares of ManpowerGroup by 48.2% in the 4th quarter.
+Deutsche Bank AG now owns 258,649 shares of the business services provider’s stock worth $25,176,000 after acquiring an additional 84,069 shares during the last quarter.
+94.57% of the stock is owned by institutional investors.

 About ManpowerGroup (Get Rating)